fzerorubigd/tmass/README.md

 # 2- Or Save an existing tmux session
 # Run tmux and create your favorite layout inside it
-# rename the session if you want to
+# Rename the session if you want to
 tmux rename-session sample
 # Save the layout with tmass
 tmass save sample
-# also could user --target to rename saved session name
+# also --target can be used to rename a saved session
 tmass save --target=sample2 sample

-# Run tmass with your configuration for sample (sample and sample.yml are equal)
+# Run tmass with your sample configuration (sample and sample.yml are equal)

 tmass load sample
 ```

 for better usage help, use ```tmass help```

-## Known issue
+## Known issues
- - In saving session, the saved command are always without the parameters part. for example `ls -al` is `ls`, this is a tmux limitation
+ - When saving a session, the saved commands are always without the parameters part.
+For example `ls -al` is `ls`, this is a tmux limitation.
- - The window name in most configs are ignored
+ - The window name in most configs are ignored.
- - If the pane count are more than tmux limit, then tmass try to create new window instead of split-window.
-In this case there is some problem with layout selection.
+ - If the pane count are more than tmux limit, then tmass tries to create a new window instead of split-window.
+In this case there are some problems with layout selection.

 ## Config file

-The config file is in yaml format. each file is a session and each session can have multiple window and each window can have any number of pane.
+The config file is in yaml format.
+Each file is a session and each session can have multiple windows and each window can have any number of panes.

 ### Session